bruceravel/demeter/documentation/Athena/import/ref.rst

    Importing a reference channel with the column selection dialog.

 The reference channel selection works almost the same as column selection for the data except that you don't need to specify the energy column again |nd| the same column is used.
 When a reference channel after the transmission channel is used, you should use the transmission channel as the numerator and the reference channel as the denominator.
 Another common solution to measuring a reference channel is measure elastically scattered radiation through the standard with a PIN diode.
-In that case, I0 is the numerator and the diode is the denominator.
+In that case, I\ :sub:`0` is the numerator and the diode is the denominator.

 You can plot the reference channel to make sure that you have selected the correct channels with the :guilabel:`Plot reference` check